PreetiGahlyan/react/FoodOrderingApp/README.md

-# This repository contains concepts from basic to advanced for learning react
+# This file contains details about the libraries and features used in this project

 #Parcel